ucanet/ucanet-registry/README.md

 ------|-------
 0     | Defines the name or subdomain of the entry.
 1     | Discord ID, 1, or 0.
 If 1, domain is registered by a github user.
 If 0, domain was registered by repo managers and is used for internal purposes.
 2     | The IP address or Neocities subdomain.
+If equal to "protoweb", sites will pull from Protoweb's proxy.
 3     | Extra field.
 If the second field value is 1, this must a Github username.

 ## Manual Registration